Winter Storm Warnings expand as major winter storm eyes millions with over a foot of snow, travel nightmare

-As people begin returning home from their holiday plans starting Friday, snow could lead to travel issues at major airports like Chicago O'Hare and Midway, Milwaukee Mitchell International and Detroit Metropolitan.
+As people begin returning home from their holiday plans, snow could lead to travel issues at major airports like Chicago O'Hare and Midway, Milwaukee Mitchell International and Detroit Metropolitan.

-A large winter storm that could bring some of the biggest snows of the season to the Central U.S. and Rockies is likely to significantly impact travel plans for millions of people returning home from their Thanksgiving holidays.
+A large winter storm that could bring upwards of a foot of snow to parts of the Midwest is beginning to take shape, readying to wreck travel plans for millions of Americans returning home from their Thanksgiving holiday starting on Black Friday.

 CHICAGO, ILLINOIS - FEBRUARY 12: People visit the Cloudgate sculpture as a winter storm passes over the city on February 12, 2025 in Chicago, Illinois.